nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 4.0.4 =
+* fixed: ExactDN domain validation failing on length check for some domains
+* updated: PEL for better EXIF preservation

 = 4.0.3 =
 * added: support for additional ExactDN root domains
 * added: button to remove WebP rewrite rules